 To choose to amortize start-up or organizational costs, you must attach Form 4562 and an accompanying statement (explained later) to your return for the first tax year you are in business.
 If you have both start-up and organizational costs, attach a separate statement to your return for each type of costs.

 Generally, you must file the return by the due date (including any extensions).
 However, if you timely filed your return for the year without making the choice, you can still make the choice by filing an amended return within 6 months of the due date of the return (excluding extensions).
-Attach Form 4562 and the statement to the amended return and write "Filed pursuant to section 301.9100-2" on Form 4562.
-File the amended return at the same address you filed the original return.
+For more information, see the instructions for Part VI of Form 4562.